 Article written by Brittany Barber

 Brittany Barber, lover of books, dogs and romance, graduated from Bishop’s University with a Communications and Theatre degree.
-After spending some time working abroad in the theatre world, she now is a Toronto-based writer covering a range of lifestyle topics including wedding and event planning.
+After spending some time working abroad in the theatre world, she now is a freelance writer covering a range of lifestyle topics including wedding and event planning.